Workflow overview

 What the output looks like

-Each analysis produces a structured comparison between a disciplined baseline heuristic and the constraint-aware workflow under the same rules.
+Each tax-aware concentrated position analysis produces a structured comparison between a disciplined baseline heuristic and the constraint-aware workflow under the same rules.

 Trade recommendations